thebdag/island-router-mcp/README.md

 ---

-> **This project is not affiliated with Island Technology Inc.** It is an independent, community-built tool created for personal and educational use.
+> **This project is not affiliated with PERFTRCH, INC.** It is an independent, community-built tool created for personal and educational use.
 The authors make no warranties regarding its suitability for production use.
 Always test configuration changes on a lab network first.